-To Keep the Sun Alive (Pre-order) by Rabeah Ghaffari
+To Keep the Sun Alive: A Novel (Pre-order) by Rabeah Ghaffari

 “How do we recognize the moment our future has been written for us?
 In To Keep the Sun Alive, as the Islamic Revolution looms just outside the gate of an Iranian family orchard, Rabeah Ghaffari has built a world so lush, so precise that you will find yourself rewriting history if only to imagine it could still exist.” —Mira Jacob, author of The Sleepwalker’s Guide to Dancing